 Objective Strategies Responsibilities Minimize human impact on conservation areas.
-Minimize human impact on Avoid development on city owned tidelands adjacent to Conservation areas, such as Louie's Lagoon and Mud Bay.
+Minimize human impact on Avoid development on city owned tidelands adjacent to Conservation areas, onservation areas.
 Port and Harbor Dept Parks and Recreation Minimize all development that is not marine related within the Kachemak Bay Critical Habitat Area, defined as below the 17.4 ft mean high tide.
 Improvements to public lands should focus active recreation on the west side of the Spit, Mariner Park, and south of the Fishing Lagoon.

 Objective Strategies Responsibilities Purchase or obtain Work with willing land owners to conserve land through methods such Public Works conservation easements on as conservation easements, or public or nonprofit ownership.
-Consider Diamping Department private lands on the Spit, purchasing first right of refusal options, right of occupancy for remainder of such as between north of lifetime or other less traditional methods that will ensure conservation of the Port and Harbor the hockey rink, and the properties at some point in the future. base of the Spit.
+Consider Dianning Department private lands on the Spit, purchasing first right of refusal options, right of occupancy for remainder of such as between north of lifetime or other less traditional methods that will ensure conservation of the Port and Harbor the hockey rink, and the properties at some point in the future. base of the Spit.